Swiss franc shock shuts some FX brokers; regulators move in

-LONDON The Swiss franc shock reverberated through currency trading firms around the world on Friday, wiping out many small-scale investors and the brokerages that cater to them and forcing regulators to take a closer look at the sector.
+LONDON/HONG KONG The Swiss franc shock reverberated through currency trading firms on Friday, dealing the heaviest blows to those catering for small-scale retail clients and forcing regulators to take a closer look at the sector.

-Some major banks also lost out when the Swiss National Bank scrapped its three-year-old cap on the franc against the euro EURCHF=EBS without warning on Thursday, including Britain's Barclays (BARC.L) which lost "tens of millions" of dollars, an industry source said.
+Some major banks also lost out when the Swiss National Bank lifted its cap on the franc without warning on Thursday, including Britain's Barclays which lost "tens of millions" of dollars, an industry source said.

-Retail broker Alpari UK filed for insolvency on Friday, while New York-listed FXCM Inc FXCM.N, one of the biggest platforms catering to online and retail currency traders, said it looked to be in breach of regulatory capital requirements after its clients suffered $225 million of losses.

-FXCM had to turn to Leucadia National Corp (LUK.N), the parent of investment bank Jefferies, to quickly broker a $300 million loan that was expected to close Friday afternoon.
+However, the scale of losses in the much smaller retail sector raised questions about its role in the high-octane world of foreign exchange.

 In the past 15 years, retail currency trading has grown quickly, attracting individuals staking their own money with long trading hours, low transaction costs and the ability to take on huge risks for a relatively small sum.